… or two VICs go SD

 To switch a kernal “RESTORE” button has to be held while booting and viola! …. and yeah, I’ve straightened that keyboard pin header later on ;>

-I’ve created my own layout of this handy device.
+I’ve created my layout for this handy device.

 You can get one through an online store here